IMPORTANT Website terms of use and cookie statement

 What projects are you currently working on?

-Nearby, we have designed a masterplan for Eden Gardens, a coastal mixed-use project which aims to create more than 1,500 homes on 6.5 hectares of undeveloped land to the north of Constanța, Romania.
-More locally in London, we are working on several private residential projects in Hampstead and Primrose Hill.
+We are working on the retrofit of an historic building in the heart of Bucharest, originally built in 1914 as a private residence and later served as the Gestapo headquarters and German Embassy.
+We are transforming it into a high-performance workplace.
+Nearby, we have designed a masterplan for Eden Gardens, a coastal mixed-use project which aims to create more than 1,500 homes on 6.5 hectares of undeveloped land north of Constanța.
+Locally in London, we are working on several residential projects in Hampstead and Primrose Hill.

 Why do clients come to you?

-We have the privilege of working with boutique residential developers who value good design because they have a unique product and care about the quality of properties they offer.
-Likewise, our homeowner clients often share the appreciation for great design and value our dedication to our craft.
+We are privileged to work with boutique developers who value good design because they have a unique product and care about the quality of properties they offer.
+Likewise, our homeowner clients often share an appreciation for great design and value our dedication to our craft.

 What have been the highlights for you in the past year?

-As well as working on a large scale 6.5-hectare masterplan, we spent some time this year working on a much smaller scale with a local charity.
-The charity supports people with a learning disability and we completed a feasibility study for the upgrades to their learning workshop and retail space at Mill Lane Garden Centre in London.
-This opportunity allowed us to reflect on what is truly important in designing beautiful yet functional spaces with the end users in mind.
+As well as working on a large scale 6.5-hectare masterplan, we are working with a local charity that supports people with a learning disability, to upgrade their learning workshop space at Mill Lane Garden Centre in London.
+The project allowed us to reflect on what is truly important in designing beautiful, functional and healthy spaces with the end users in mind.

 • diversification of our project sectors and continuing our work in new and exciting locations